zaporter/Cryvex/README.md

 Limitations:
+- multiline strings (like in get: "/.../") do not work.
+You must manually remove them.
 - optional types are not optional
 - it does not actually compile the proto so imports dont work
 - formatting is bad at times (run clang-format)